More Details About the New Mexico Notary Process

 You'll need an official stamp and journal.
 Stamps must either be rectangular or circular in shape and have the following information:

-The journal can be a permanent, bound register with numbered pages to record in-person notarizations or electronic that is tamper-evident for digital notarizations.
+The journal can be a permanent, bound register with numbered pages or a tamper-evident electronic format.

 Do I need a surety bond or insurance?